 - Continuous autofocus is a must so that you can keep the focus on moving subjects.

-- You’ll also need to use single point focus.
+- You’ll also need to use a single-point focus.
 If you select all focus points, you may miss shots as your camera fishes for a focus lock or focuses on the wrong things.
 For that matter, make sure to focus on the hips of runners and athletes, not the face.
 The hips tend to stay relatively stationary but faces move and turn, causing you to lose focus.

 - Use your camera’s high-speed drive so that you’re taking photos in quick bursts of two to four.
 Low speed drives — or even taking photos singly — just isn’t fast enough to get images of everyone at a race or other sporting events.